“Misery is a river of tears that whispers my name in a constant hiss.”

 I turned and disappeared, confident that no one possessed the ability or the resolve to trail me.

 I dashed through a darker environment than the night before, a waxing moon clouded over in the sky.
 My feet traveled with little hesitation, steered by memory through a low-lying mist.
 The smell of moss grew strong in my nostrils, assuring me my course was accurate.
-I felt the cold touch my arms and nose, yet the burn in my gut fended off any real chill.
+I felt the coldness touch my arms and nose, yet the burn in my gut fended off any real chill.
 It was an impression at first that I wasn’t alone before the subtle detection of padded paws hit my ears.
 The wolves were running at my flanks, in line with every step, concealed by night but not invisible to me.

 I slowed and withdrew my weapon before deciding to halt entirely.
 There I waited to be confronted.
 It didn’t take long.
 Kresh appeared as a man in my presence, his features somewhat lit by slivers of moonlight.
 For the most part we were black shadows facing off.